Bartholomey/the_lake_redoubt/julija/the_resignation_part_one.md

 **194**

 *Later that evening.* — We are still.
-I am kneeling, holding her black and white skirt, while she is standing on the grass seemingly unmoved, her face expressing nothing but cold indifference, yet her eyes are fixed on me.
+I am crouching, holding her black and white skirt, while she is standing on the grass seemingly unmoved, her face expressing nothing but cold indifference, yet her eyes are fixed on me.

 **195**